openskies-sh/aircraftregistry/README.md

    - [Comprehensive Registry Testing](https://github.com/openskies-sh/aircraftregistry/blob/master/documents/registry-testing.md)

-2. A registry backend server with API endpoints and documentation to read data off the database [https://aircraftregistry.herokuapp.com](https://aircraftregistry.herokuapp.com)
+2. A deployed registry backend server (this repository) with API endpoints and documentation to read data off the database [https://aircraftregistry.herokuapp.com](https://aircraftregistry.herokuapp.com)

-3. A registry frontend application with all endpoints and sample data for you to explore (you will need credentials from us) [Airegister Frontend](https://airegister.herokuapp.com/)
+3. A deployed [registry frontend](https://github.com/openskies-sh/aircraft-registry-spa) application with all endpoints and sample data for you to explore (you will need credentials from us) [Airegister Frontend](https://airegister.herokuapp.com/)

+4. A deployed [registry broker](https://github.com/openskies-sh/aircraftregistry-broker) application with all endpoints and sample data for you to explore (you will need credentials from us) [Aircraft Registry Broker](https://aircraftregistry-broker.herokuapp.com/)

 ## Get started